chizom/Django-Djoser-User-Registration-Module/README.md

         return self.email
 ```

-FEEL FREE TO CONTRIBUTE TO THIS AND MAKE IT BETTER.
+FEEL FREE TO CONTRIBUTE TO THIS APP AND MAKE IT BETTER.
 THANK YOU.